learn-co-curriculum/intro-to-ruby-iterators/README.md

 1. Establish a counter
 2. Set the condition for the `while` loop
-3. Increment the counter at the bottom of the loop
+3. Read data out of the array by index using the counter
-4. Read data out of the array by index using the counter.
+4. Increment the counter at the bottom of the loop

 That's a lot of code to accomplish such a simple task.
 In fact, a loop isn't a good tool for this job.
 Since we are now operating on a collection of data and seeking to *do something* with each element of that collection, we want to use an **iterator**.